web2py/py4web/docs/chapter-08.rst

 The RestAPI response
 --------------------

-All RestAPI response have the fields:
+All RestAPI responses have the fields:

 :api_version: RestAPI version.
 :timestamp: Datetime in ISO 8601 format.